 One of the few elements to survive every stage of the web over the last 30 years, banner ads are still the pillar of many businesses’ display ad strategy.
 But as the internet gets more cluttered, it gets harder to grab potential customers’ attention.

 Display banner ads are getting more creative—and those that aren’t get left behind.

-Before we dive into some examples of what to do and what to avoid, let’s run through what exactly the banner ads are, and what makes a good one.
+Before we dive into examples of what to do and what to avoid when creating banner ads, let’s run through what exactly banner ads are, and what makes a banner ad strong.

 What are banner ads?